-Every day in our country, 121 people take their own lives.
-Though it can be hard to understand suicide from a distance, it is the eighth leading cause of death in the U.S. Because so many people who die by suicide experience mental illness, better mental health treatment is one key to preventing suicide.
+Every day in our country, as many as 129 people take their own lives.
+Though it can be hard to understand suicide from a distance, suicide is the tenth leading cause of death in the U.S. Because so many people who die by suicide experience mental illness, better mental health treatment is one key to preventing suicide.

 Generally speaking, there are two types of suicide.
 A spontaneous suicide happens when a person responds to a highly emotional event, such as a marital breakup, perhaps under the influence of a substance such as alcohol.
 By contrast, a planned suicide is carried out after much deliberation.

 “Though it’s not uncommon in someone suffering from depression, it’s very concerning when a patient is having suicidal thoughts,” says Gerard Sanacora, MD, PhD, director of the Yale Depression Research Program.

 - Mental Illness.
 An estimated 90 percent of people who attempt suicide are believed to have a treatable mental illness, at least in Western countries like the United States.
 Depression is the most common of those.
 Anxiety, substance abuse, and psychosis are also related to suicide.
 A history of suicide attempts is an important risk factor, as is a family history of suicide or suicide attempts.
 People who have attempted suicide once previously have between a 20 and 40 times increased risk of death from suicide compared to the general population.
 The increased risk is highest within the first year of an attempt.